MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 Calls made from connectors in cloud flows come from [these IP addresses](/connectors/common/outbound-ip-addresses#power-platform).
 Add them to your network's allowlist to facilitate communications from Power Automate.

-## Allowlist of namespaces endpoints required for runtime
+## Allowlist of namespaces endpoints required for Desktop Flows runtime

 By default, administrators need to authorize endpoints, including **\*.servicebus.windows.net**, to allow desktop flow runs.
 If you don't want to authorize this public endpoint, you can alternatively allow all the following namespace endpoints.